Towards practical quantum position verification: Scheme 1: Bob can keep a classical key secret but has no trusted clock

 The position verification protocol typically involves many rounds of queries and replies.
 We describe here round $j$.

-\item Each $A_i$ sends the plain text `Query $i j$' followed by $q_{ij}$ (the query sub-string of $k_{ij}$) to $B$ .
-The messages are sent at light speed, timed so that they should arrive at location L at time $T_j$.
+\item Each $A_i$ sends query-message-$ij$, comprising the plain text `Query $i j$' followed by $q_{ij}$ (the query sub-string of $k_{ij}$) to $B$.
+The messages are sent at light speed, timed so that they should arrive at location $L$ at time $T_j$.
+The messages are sent in such a way that, in the absence of interference, they can be distinguished even if they arrive simultaneously.
+For example, they may be sent using different frequencies, or using a code that allows superimposed classical messages to be distinguished.

+\item $B$ processes the messages purportedly received from the various $A_i$ sequentially, using some ordering algorithm for distinguishable messages received simultaneously.
+We thus, in the next step, describe his response to a single message in the sequence.